-(a) on summary conviction to a fine of one million dollars and imprisonment for three years; or

-(b) on conviction on indictment to a fine of two million dollars and imprisonment for five years.
+- on summary conviction to a fine of one (a) hundred thousand dollars and imprisonment for two years; or - on conviction on indictment to a fine of (b) three hundred thousand dollars dollars and imprisonment for three years.

-11. (1) Notwithstanding the penalties set out in sections 5 to 10, where a person commits an offence under any of those sections and the offence results in hindering, or interference with, a computer system that - he is liable on conviction on indictment to a fine of five million dollars and imprisonment for fifteen years.
+10. (1) Notwithstanding the penalties set out in sections 5 Offences affecting critical to 9, where a person commits an offence under any of those sections and the offence results in hindering, or interference with, a computer system that - infrastructure he is liable on conviction on indictment to a fine of two million dollars and imprisonment for fifteen years.

-- (a) is exclusively for the use of critical infrastructure; or - (b) affects the use, or impacts the operation, of critical infrastructure,
+- is exclusively for the use of critical (a) infrastructure; or - affects the use, or impacts the operation, (b) of critical infrastructure.